 “Never heard o’him sounds like a rate cock socket.”

 “Would you like some breakfast?
 Some toast maybe?”

 “Shove your toast up‘yer arse you daft slag, am after some gravy.”

-With this reply he turned and continued on his mission to the cupboards of the kitchen.
+With this reply he turned and continued on his mission.
 In the kitchen he wasn’t able to forage for the gravy.
-Instead the storage was through in a smaller room where the food and cups of tea were being prepared visible through a small open window.
-The cupboard hole in the wall separated the other patients all sat solemnly eating their toast and jam from the two ladies toasting and stirring.
+Instead the storage was through to a smaller room, where the food and cups of tea were being prepared, all visible through a small open window.
+The cupboard hole in the wall, separated the other patients all sat there solemnly, eating their toast and jam from the two ladies toasting and stirring.
 He approached the hole.